 […]

-The FILS Discovery frame may include a TIM element, which is defined in 9.4.2.5 (TIM element), for operation as defined in 27.14.3 (Opportunistic power save).
+The TIM element is defined in 9.4.2.5 (TIM element).
+It is included for operation as defined in 27.14.3 (Opportunistic power save).

-The FILS Discovery frame may include a broadcast TWT element, which is defined in 9.4.2.199 (TWT element), to aid an unassociated STA determine the target transmission time of Trigger frames that contain at least one User Info field allocating RA-RUs for unassociated STAs (see 27.5.5.5 (Additional considerations for unassociated STAs) and 27.8.3.1 (General)).(18/1812r2, #Ed)
+The TWT element is defined in 9.4.2.199 (TWT element).
+It is included with the Broadcast field set to 1 to aid an unassociated STA determine the target transmission time of Trigger frames that contain at least one User Info field allocating RA-RUs for unassociated STAs (see 27.5.5.5 (Additional considerations for unassociated STAs) and 27.8.3.1 (General)).(18/1812r2, #Ed)

 9.4.1.67 HE CQI Report field

-The SNR per subcarrier computation should be done on at least 4 subcarriers in a 26-tone RU.
+11ax Editor: Modify the following sentence as follows:

 27.7.3 Rules for HE sounding protocol sequences

+11ax Editor: Add the following sentence at the end of the subclause as follows:

+The SNR per subcarrier computation is recommended to be done on at least 4 subcarriers in a 26-tone RU.